Research Integrity (RI)

 NTU Research Integrity Officer

-The responsible conduct of research covers research behaviour in all its aspects and commits the researcher to conduct his research with care, rigour, honesty and respect for all and everything involved and which are the marks of good scholarship and are in accordance with the Singapore Statement on Research Integrity.
-There is also an obligation of those concerned to report observed, suspected or apparent misconduct, malpractices and/or non-compliance with the University’s codes of conduct and discipline.
+Responsible conduct of research encompasses all aspects of research behaviour and requires researchers to uphold the highest standards of care, rigour, honesty, and respect for all individuals, materials, and processes involved.
+These principles reflect the foundations of good scholarship and align with the Singapore Statement on Research Integrity.
+Members of the research community also have a duty to report any observed, suspected, or apparent misconduct, malpractice, or non-compliance with the University’s codes of conduct and discipline.

-To report a possible case of research misconduct or poor research practice, please contact NTU's Research Integrity Officer at [email protected]All reports will be handled with strict confidentiality.
+To report a potential case of research misconduct or poor research practice, please contact NTU's Research Integrity Officer at [email protected]All reports will be handled with strict confidentiality.

 NTU Research Integrity Officer